paca-dev/paca-dev.github.io/_companies/template.md

 url: https://www.instant-system.com/
 description: >
-    A pioneer and leader in Mobility-as-a-Service (MaaS) solutions, designing applications that allow users to choose from various mobility options for their journeys.
+    A pioneer and leader in Platform-as-a-Service (PaaS) solutions, designing applications that allow users to choose from various mobility options for their journeys.
 mission: >